klepas/fuckyouimaplatypus-site/index.md

 As a group, we frequent many of the community events around Sydney.
 You'll generally find us at events like:

-- Platypus events
 - Sectalks Sydney: every 3rd Tuesday of the month
 - Ruxmon Sydney: every 3rd Friday of the month
 - CryptoParty Sydney
 - 2600 Sydney: every 1st Friday of the month

-Our regular [Platypus events](http://www.meetup.com/en-AU/OWASP-Sydney-Web-Application-Security-Group/) gives us the opportunity to do tons of cool security shit like:
+Our semi-regular [Platypus events](http://www.meetup.com/en-AU/OWASP-Sydney-Web-Application-Security-Group/) gives us the opportunity to do tons of cool security shit like:

 Workshops
 : We get together to talk about new technology ideas, similar to a university-style "lab" session.